-In the August-September 2020 round of testing by Germany's AV-Test lab, Kaspersky detected 100 percent of both new "zero-day" and well-known "widespread" malware and had just one "false positive" detection of benign software.
+In the November-December 2020 round of testing by Germany's AV-Test lab, Kaspersky detected 100 percent of both new "zero-day" and well-known "widespread" malware and had just one "false positive" detection of benign software.
 Most of the other antivirus brands we review, including Bitdefender, Norton and Microsoft, also had clean sweeps.

 |Malware detection rates||AV-Test zero-day||AV-Test widespread||AV-Comparatives||SE Labs|